chadbaldwin/chadbaldwin.github.io/_posts/2021-10-19-copy-large-table.md

 * If you need to copy a table from one server to another, but you do not have direct access to both servers from the same machine.
 In that case `Copy-DbaDbTableData` isn't useful as it needs access to both machines.
 But with `bcp`, you can save the table to a data and format file, transfer them somewhere else, and then use `bcp` to import the data.

 * Technically, you can generate a CSV using `bcp`, but when I tried it, I ran into a handful of issues.
 Such as...you can't add text qualification or headers, and the workarounds to add them may not be worth it.
-It also retain's `NULL` values by storing them as a `NUL` character (`0x0`).
+It also retains `NULL` values by storing them as a `NUL` character (`0x0`).
 If you're planning on sending this file out to another system...you'd likely want to convert those `NULL` values to a blank value.
 But if none of these caveats affect you...then this may be a great option since it's so fast at exporting the data to disk.

 ### Other dbatools cmdlets